CERTCC/SBOM/sbom-demo/README.md

 #Data collection and privacy

 None of the data you enter or simulate is sent back to the server.
 The data sits on the client-side.
 The tools to generate SPDX, SWID and CycloneDX can all work even if your browser is disconnected from the network after loading the website.

+#Looking for SBOM for this software ?
+Look in self-sbom, currently has no assertions or hash signatures